 How Disability Lawyers Get Paid

 You do not pay upfront legal fees to a disability lawyer.
-The attorney does not get paid until you are approved for disability benefits.
+The disability attorney does not get paid until you are approved for disability benefits.
 At that point, the lawyer submits a payment request to the Social Security Administration (SSA).

 The payment process involves the SSA approving the fee agreement between the lawyer and client and determining that the payment request is accurate for the work completed and fair under the SSA rules.
-The lawyer will typically receive 25% of the back pay the SSA awards to the client 42 U.S.C.
+The lawyer will typically receive 25% of the back pay the SSA awards to the client pursuant to 42 U.S.C.
 406. Attorney’s fees can be capped.

 What Disability Lawyers Can Do for SSDI or SSI Clients